 The following questions were asked on reading textbook chapters and previewing presentations on radioactive decay rates.

 Describe what you understand from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically demonstrate your level of understanding.

-"Decay is exponential."
+"Radioactive decay is exponential."